tztz/bin/README.md

-# My bin folder
+# bin

-Some of my useful scripts and utilities.
+Some useful scripts and utilities.